Ways to save money on and optimize one of the world’s most popular software products

 Microsoft adds 3 million active Office 365 users every month.
 Early this year, the company announced its Office 365 commercial license user base had eclipsed 180 million.
 The company’s flagship SaaS productivity suite overtook its traditional on-premise Office counterpart in early 2017.
 As companies continue to mass migrate to the cloud, the number of online users will only grow.
 This adds to the urgency of both understanding and managing company licenses.

 Understanding Microsoft Office 365 Plans

 Easier said than done, understanding the scope of Office 365 plans is one of the more difficult aspects of license optimization.
 There’s a vast array of license types, each with features, access, and products that fit several roles for companies big and small.
 For the deskless worker, functionalities range from the most basic email, personal storage and web-edit options.
 Seasoned IT leaders can take advantage of a complete range of business applications, advanced analytics, and security and compliance tool access.
 Plus, everything in between.

 The screengrab below shows just a sample of the comparison charts for the “What Office 365 plan do I need?” web search.

 We almost always see the following Office 365 license types in our client deployments:

 Companies should start here when looking ways to optimize their licenses.
-A granular description for what's included in each plan can be found on the Microsoft website.
+A granular description for what's included in each plan can be found in our Easy-to-Read Guide to Microsoft License Types or on the Microsoft website.
 Use this list as a quick pulse check – do you have licenses deployed outside these types?
 If so, is there a good reason?

 5 steps to Microsoft Office 365 License Optimization